 All student teachers must hold updated liability insurance as well as a successful background check.
 Those must be on file with the School of Education.
 Information on this can be found here.

 - Updated resume

-Prior to student teaching, an updated resume will be requested from the field placement coordinator.
+Prior to clinical practice, an updated resume will be requested from the field placement coordinator.
 This resume will be delivered to your upcoming host mentors and principals.

-Once students are admitted to student teaching, they will receive an email with their registration PINs and applicable courses.
+Once students are admitted to clinical practice, they will receive an email with their applicable courses.